Missouri doctor’s death being investigated as homicide, family says

 On May 10 of this year, a judge ordered Forsyth to pay his ex-wife $3,999 in child support a month, plus another $15,000 a month.

 Missouri court records show he was married and divorced twice to the same woman between 1995 and 2022.
-Both his brother and Ryan Ricketts, the ex-wife’s divorce attorney, say the split was amicable.
+Both his brother and Ryan Ricketts, the ex-wife’s divorce attorney, said the split was amicable.

 The pair initially married in Clark County, Nevada.
 He filed for divorce in April 2019 but the couple remarried in July 2020 in Greene County, Missouri.
 Court records show that the woman filed a second divorce petition in April 2022, in Lawrence County, Missouri.